Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S13.png)

 Connect all the cables according to the Electronic System Architecture.
-The cables to the battery and the one power cable to the lidar remain unconnected for now.
+The cables to the battery and the one power cable to the LIDAR remain unconnected for now.

 **Good job!
 Now only the body remains to go.**